libp2p/specs/relay/README.md

      +-----------------------------------------+     +-----------------------------------------+
 ```

-Note: we're using the `/p2p` multiaddr protocol instead of `/ipfs` in this document. `/ipfs` is currently the canonical way of addressing a libp2p or IPFS node, but given the growing non-IPFS usage of libp2p, we'll migrate to using `/p2p`.
+## Notes for the reader

-Note: at the moment we're not including a mechanism for discovering relay nodes.
-For the time being, they should be configured statically.
+1. We're using the `/p2p` multiaddr protocol instead of `/ipfs` in this document. `/ipfs` is currently the canonical way of addressing a libp2p or IPFS node, but given the growing non-IPFS usage of libp2p, we'll migrate to using `/p2p`.

 ## Dramatization